 Loan against deposit

-There are banks that offer users the opportunity to acquire a loan against the recurring deposit account.
-The user can acquire a loan equivalent to 90-95% of the deposited amount.
-It is to be noted that the percentage to acquire a loan varies from one bank to another.
+Some banks provide users with the option of obtaining a loan against their recurring deposit account.
+The user can obtain a loan equal to 90-95 percent of the amount deposited.
+It should be noted that the percentage required to obtain a loan varies from bank to bank.

 What are the Features of a Recurring Deposit Account?